felixdorn/bare/README.md

 ```

 ### Why the name?
 Bare is named after my last philosophy professor, whose last name was Barrera.
-It also serves as a statement that vaguely gestures at the stupid incentives that lead to stupid choices.
+It also serves as a statement that vaguely gestures at the stupid incentives that lead to bloat.
 [Do](https://www.effectivealtruism.org/) [useful](https://www.givingwhatwecan.org/pledge) [things](https://veganoutreach.org/why-vegan/).